Tupu Aotearoa will be delivered in Northland, through service providers Literacy Aotearoa, SENZ and Solomon Group.

 “We believe there are strong common bonds through our values and cultural heritage that will enable us to provide a quality, safe, caring and ambitious environment for Pasifika who come to us for help to succeed.

-“Also, we believe successful learning is in part based on motivational drivers such as language, culture and values, and we are appreciative of the values which drive and are fundamental to Pasifika and have long used Pasifika approaches and models of engagement, for example, talanoa, tivaevae, fono fale in the design of our programmes, pastoral support and communication with Pasifika learners and communities.”
+"We are appreciative of the values which drive and are fundamental to Pasifika and use Pasifika approaches and models of engagement, for example, talanoa, tivaevae, fono fale in the design of our programmes, pastoral support and communication with Pasifika learners and communities.”

 Literacy Aotearoa has a vision to continue to build on what we have learnt over the last year and grow the visibility of Literacy Aotearoa services in Northland as part of the tivaevae tapestry of options that supports flourishing Pasifika communities, Bronwyn adds.